 I called my neurologist, Dr. Martha McGraw at Northwestern Hospital, a Parkinson’s Foundation Center of Excellence, and told her the story.
 I told her my walking was back to normal, that I could run, and that my right leg wasn’t dragging anymore.
 She was skeptical, but told me to make an appointment, so I did.
 When I went in, she told me to walk down the hall.
 When I turned around to walk back, she was in shock.
 She couldn’t believe it.
 She even said, “Oh my, it looks like you’re pre-Parkinson’s.”

 Dr. McGraw couldn’t explain it, and neither could I. I thought I had been getting enough exercise all along.
 Since my 2008 diagnosis, I had tried everything.
 Aerobics.
 Stretching.
-Tai chi.
+An ancient Chinese martial art and exercise characterized by gentle, flowing movement couple with breathing.
+Has been shown to improve symptoms of PD..
 Hip-hop dancing.
 Triathlons.
 Yoga.
 Boxing.
 I even ran a marathon!
 I believe that these things, plus my medication, might have slowed down my Parkinson’s, but none helped all that much.
 And certainly none took me back to how I was feeling before I was diagnosed.

 But then came golf.
 And even better, I discovered Topgolf, which is kind of a jazzed-up driving range, combining golf with food and fun, sports and socializing.
 I started playing at my local Topgolf a few times a week, and when their corporate headquarters heard my story, they gave me a platinum membership and a custom-designed set of clubs.